2024 Hendaye to Halle

 While it probably does not come as a surprise, all this natural beauty comes for free.
 Staying a night on Cap Ferret is not for free.

-The price of our Camping Municipal is double the price we paid the day before and also the most expensive campsite of our trip.
+The price of our Camping Municipal is double the price we paid the day before.

 From Cap Ferret, it's just another 120 km on the Velodyssee before we reach the river Gironde.
 Campsites will be getting more scarce once we leave this cycle route, so we better enjoy all the facilities while we're still here.